 According to Wood (2006), the validity of interactionists qualitative research commonly rests upon three main features, which are 1) unobtrusive, sustained methods; 2) respondents validation; and 3) triangulation.
+The validity of this research will be selected, justified and further explained at section 3.3.2.
 According to Tesch (1995) the analysis to qualitative data is not in dealing with a monolithic concept like 'statistics'.
 Qualitative researchers are quite adamant in their rejection of standardization.
 It is applied to a wide variety of principles and procedures.
 Qualitative researchers normally agree that the analysis is the process of making sense of narrative data.